DiggidyDev/alwaysAI/README.md

 * [wkhtmltoimage.exe](https://wkhtmltopdf.org/downloads.html)

 ## Setup
-Add a `token.secret` file to the repo and put within it the bots token.
+Add in the data folder a `token.secret` file put within it the bots token.

 Run the following in your command prompt:
 `set PATH=%PATH%;C:\path\to\wkhtmltopdf\bin`